 Master of Science in Nursing

-Students are admitted to a specific track and progression plan.
-Admission to some tracks is dependent on an adequate cohort to deliver the track.
+The West Virginia University School of Nursing offers a 46-credit hour Master of Science in Nursing (MSN) degree that provides the skills necessary to sit for advanced practice certification.
+Students are admitted to a specific track (PNP, FNP) and progression plan.
+Admission to some tracks is dependent on an adequate cohort.
 Changes to the track or progression plan are only allowed based on space available.
-If for any reason a student must leave the program, their ability to return to the program will be based on space available at the time of request and is not guaranteed.
+If for any reason a student must leave the program, his or her ability to return to the program will be based on space available at the time of request and is not guaranteed.

 MSN Program Outcomes

 At the completion of the MSN program the graduate will be prepared to demonstrate the following outcomes.

 MSN Areas of Study and Progression Plans

 Graduates of the FNP track meet all requirements to take the national certification examination (from either the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners or AANP) in their major area.
 They are prepared to offer care at the advanced practice level to a variety of populations and settings and are able to carry out all activities encompassed in the scope of practice of an advanced practice FNP.

 Graduates of the PNP track meet all requirements to take the national certifying examination (by the Pediatric Nursing Certification Board or PNCB) in their major area.
 They are prepared to be providers of primary care at an advanced level to children from birth to young adult.